MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamTemplateList.md

 /api/teamtemplates/v1.0/healthcareWard/Public/en-US     Collaborate on Patient Care    Collaborate on patient care i...
 6     1
 /api/teamtemplates/v1.0/healthcareHospital/Public/en-US Hospital                       Facilitate collaboration with...
 6     1
 ```

+Returns all en-US templates that have 3 channels within the universe of templates the admin’s tenant has access to.

 ## PARAMETERS